fsfe/reuse-docs/spec.md

 There is no merging of information from different sources.
 Only the source with the highest precedence is considered.

-## Format of copyright notices
+## Format of Copyright Notices

+A Copyright Notice MUST start with a tag, word or symbol (collectively: prefixes) from the following list:

+- `SPDX-FileCopyrightText` (or `SPDX-SnippetCopyrightText` in Snippets)
+- Copyright
+- ©

+It is RECOMMENDED to use the `SPDX-FileCopyrightText` tag.
+You MAY add '(C)', '(c)' or '©' after the prefix.

-A copyright notice MUST be prefixed by a tag, symbol or word denoting a copyright notice as described in this specification.
+A Copyright Notice MUST be terminated by a newline.

-The copyright notice MUST contain the name of the copyright holder.
+The Copyright Notice MUST contain the name of the copyright holder.
 The copyright notice SHOULD contain the year of publication and the contact address of the copyright holder.
 The order of these items SHOULD be: year, name, contact address.